 - Present a body of artwork that demonstrates a level of technical and conceptual excellence in contemporary art practice.

 - Engage in autonomous and continuous learning concerning new developments in artistic production and associated discourses.

 Upon successful completion of this course you will be able to:

-- Plan and execute a major presentation of artworks commensurate with professional practice
+1) Plan and execute a major presentation of artworks intended for an industry audience commensurate with professional art practice.

 Overview of Learning Activities

-This is studio-based learning in which you work at your art making and test presentations, meeting regularly with your supervisor for intensive consultations that examine, question and identify the forward trajectory of your work.
-In addition, you will engage in peer-to-peer dialogue and develop the ability to critically and reflectively evaluate creative outcomes.
-This occurs through the scheduled teacher-led group critique sessions as well as individual supervision.
+This is a studio-based learning course in which you develop your art making, research and presentation skills.
+You will meet regularly with your academic supervisor, who is a current industry practitioner, for intensive consultations that examine, question and begin to identify the forward trajectory of your work.
+In addition, you will engage in peer- to-peer dialogue and develop the ability to critically and reﬂectively evaluate creative outcomes.
+This occurs through the scheduled teacher-led group critique sessions and individual academic supervision.

 Overview of Learning Resources